 From day one I begin preparing for trial.
 One of your primary goals is probably to wrap up your case with the best outcome possible at the least expense.
 Therefore, you need an attorney who has experience bringing cases to trial and settling cases through negotiation.
 You need an attorney who will not take advantage of your situation and who will not waste your resources.
 The best way to obtain the best result in our court system is to be prepared and to be preemptive.
 The word "Preemptive" is defined as "serving or intended to preempt or forestall something, especially to prevent attack by disabling the enemy."
 This is where the sword comes into play.
 We take an all oars in the water approach in resolving cases.
 The vast majority of cases are resolved by settlement agreement.
 Fair settlements require the threat of litigation.
 If your attorney is not prepared to litigate, how can they strike a fair bargain on your behalf?
 I am prepared to settle because I am prepared to go to trial.
 I'll be the first to admit that I am not easy to get on the phone (that is why I have implemented the client phone scheduler so that you can see my availability).
 I am not out playing golf or sitting at happy hour slapping other attorneys on the back; I am preparing, thinking, drafting, researching, and getting ready.

-Without revealing proprietary secrets, first and foremost I implement common sense.
-I continue to learn.
-Old law firm business models that cannot adapt to the post financial crisis economy will be left behind sooner or later.
-Efficiency is key.
+Old law firm business models that cannot adapt to the post financial crisis and post epidemic economy will be left behind sooner or later.
+Efficiency and innovation are key.
 There is no room for the excessive and unnecessary.
 Each and every expense must be justified and constantly evaluated.
 Here are a few of the strategies I have implemented to cost costs of doing business:

 - The Ken Turner Law Firm is certified paperless 🌱 which means instant savings in office space, expensive copiers, and supplies.